quasarframework/quasar/docs/src/pages/quasar-cli-webpack/quick-start.md

 $ quasar create <folder_name>
 ```

-As the CLI command runs, you'll be prompted to with some options.
+As the CLI command runs, you'll be prompted with some options.
 Depending on your needs, you can add things like TypeScript support or a different CSS preprocessor.
 If you are unsure about any of the options, just take the defaults (hit enter) and you'll be good to go.
-You can change the options later, if you wish.
+You can change the options later if you wish.

 ## Step 3 - Start developing